GuichardN/GuichardN/README.md

 - 👋 Hi, I’m @GuichardN
 - 👀 I’m interested in learning to be a fullstack developer
 - 🌱 I’m currently learning through freecodecamp and The Odin Project.
 Completed Scientific Learning with Python and responsive HTML and CSS certificates.
+Currently working through the JS portion.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on discord guichard1
 - 😄 Pronouns: ...